Anonymous (hacker group): Operation Payback (2010)

 By the start of 2009, Scientologists had stopped engaging with protesters and had improved online security, and actions against the group had largely ceased.
-A period of infighting followed between the politically engaged members (called "moralfags" in the parlance of 4chan) and those seeking to provoke for entertainment (trolls).
+A period of infighting followed between the politically engaged members (referred to as "moralfags" in the parlance of 4chan) and those seeking to provoke for entertainment (trolls).
 By September 2010, the group had received little publicity for a year and faced a corresponding drop in member interest; its raids diminished greatly in size and moved largely off of IRC channels, organizing again from the chan boards, particularly /b/.

 In September 2010, however, Anons became aware of Aiplex Software, an Indian software company that contracted with film studios to launch DDoS attacks on websites used by copyright infringers, such as The Pirate Bay.
 Coordinating through IRC, Anons launched a DDoS attack on September 17 that shut down Aiplex's website for a day.
 Primarily using LOIC, the group then targeted the Recording Industry Association of America (RIAA) and the Motion Picture Association of America (MPAA), successfully bringing down both sites.
 On September 19, future LulzSec member Mustafa Al-Bassam (known as "Tflow") and other Anons hacked the website of Copyright Alliance, an anti-infringement group, and posted the name of the operation: "Payback Is A Bitch", or "Operation Payback" for short.
 Anons also issued a press release, stating:

 As IRC network operators were beginning to shut down networks involved in DDoS attacks, Anons organized a group of servers to host an independent IRC network, titled AnonOps.
 Operation Payback's targets rapidly expanded to include the British law firm ACS:Law, the Australian Federation Against Copyright Theft, the British nightclub Ministry of Sound, the Spanish copyright society Sociedad General de Autores y Editores, the U.S. Copyright Office, and the website of Gene Simmons of Kiss.
 By October 7, 2010, total downtime for all websites attacked during Operation Payback was 537.55 hours.